superflash41/thss/notes/content/papers/Cho19.md

 ### 1.1 Need for an actionable definition and measure of intelligence

-- We have been able to engineer systems that excel a specific tasks, but they still have limitations regarding their capacity to work with little data, or on repurposing themselves to deal with novel situations for which they were not trained.
+We have been able to engineer systems that excel at specific tasks, but they still have limitations: they struggle to work from little data and to adapt themselves to novel situations for which they were not trained.

-- The problem behind this is that we do not have a clear definition of what intelligence is, even when the field has already some 70 years of history.
-With no clear definition, there is no a goal to pursue.
-Even worse, there is no a established standard way to measure it.
+The root of the problem behind this is the **lack of a clear definition of intelligence**, despite the the 70 years of AI history.
+With no clear definition, there is no concrete goal to pursue.
+Even worse, **there is no established standard way to measure it**.

-- Then, it becomes obvious that we need two things:
+Then, it becomes obvious that we need two things:
-    - A clear definition of intelligence that is actionable, explanatory and **measurable**.
+- A clear definition, actionable, explanatory and **measurable** definition of intelligence.
 - A standard and reliable way to measure it.

-- Some guilt resides on the AI community itself, as it has constantly been ignoring the efforts of establishing comprehensive and formal definitions and evaluation methods.
-To Chollet, this is a mistake.
-In this paper, he will point out the implicit assumptions on which the field has been working, and attempt to correct most of them.
+Chollet points out that the AI community has often neglected efforts to establish formal definitions and evaluation methods, which he sees as a mistake.
+That is why, he focuses on identifying the implicit assumptions on which the field has been working, and attempts to correct them.

 ### 1.2 Defining intelligence: two divergent visions

-- We must start then analyzing the current state of the field.
-In the context of AI research, Legg and Hutter (2007) summarized 70 definitions into: "Intelligence measures an agent's ability to achieve goals in a wide range of environments".
+We start then analyzing the field's current state. *Legg and Hutter (2007)* summarized 70 definitions of intelligence into:
+"*Intelligence measures an agent's ability to achieve goals in a wide range of environments*".

-- From this definition, we can extract two main components:
+This definition lets us extract two key components:
 - *to achieve goals*: task-specific skill
 - *in a wide range of environments*: capability of generalization and adaptation

-- Implicit in the second one, is the fact that an agent needs to be able to learn to handle new tasks (skill acquisition) for it to truly achieve generality.
+Implicit in the second one, is the fact that an agent must be capable of learning how to handle new tasks (*skill acquisition*) for it to truly be general.

-- The two components of that definition, map themselves to the two main views of the human's mind
+The two components of that definition map themselves to the main views of the human's mind
-nature: one view considers the mind as a static assembly of special-purpose mechanisms developed through evolution, and set to only learn what it was programmed to, and another view in which the mind is a blank slate (Tabula Rasa) capable of turning experience into knowledge and skills.
+nature: one sees the mind as a static assembly of special-purpose mechanisms developed through evolution and set to only learn what it was programmed to, and the other sees the mind is a blank slate (Tabula Rasa) capable of turning experience into knowledge and skills.

-- We must then start analyzing these perspectives before we can formulate our own definition.
+We must then analyze these perspectives before we can formulate our own definition.

 ![perspectives](/images/perspectives.png#small "Two perspectives")

-#### 1.2.1 Intelligence as a collection
+#### 1.2.1 Intelligence as a *collection of task-specific skills*

-- Originated in Darwin (1859), this view considers the mind as a collection of special-purpose adaptations developed by humans to solve specific problems they faced during evolution.
+Originated in Darwin (1859), this view considers the mind as a collection of special-purpose adaptations developed by humans to solve specific problems faced during evolution.

-- To the AI community, this view served as a base for the development of their definition of intelligence.
-They considered it as a set fo static program-like routines, which relied on logical operators for problem solving, and a database-like memory for storing knowledge.
+To the AI community, this view served as a basis for developing their definition of intelligence.
+They considered intelligence as a set of static, program-like routines, relying on logical operators for problem-solving, and a database-like memory for knowledge storage.

-- It became popular then in the field that the "problem of intelligence" would be solved if er could better encode human skills into formal rules, and knowledge into databases.
-This resulted on evaluation protocols basing themselves on performance on specific tasks.
+It then became popular in the field to believe that the "problem of intelligence" would be solved if we could better encode human skills into formal rules and knowledge into databases.
+This resulted in evaluation protocols based on performance in specific tasks.

-- As pointed out by Hernánder-Orallo (2017), this view resulted into a paradox: "the AI field became successful in developing artificial system that could perform very well on specific tasks without featuring intelligence at all".
-This trend is still present today.
+As pointed out by *Hernández-Orallo (2017)*, this view resulted in a paradox: "*The AI field became successful in developing artificial systems that could perform very well on specific tasks without featuring intelligence at all*".
+This trend persists today.

-#### 1.2.2 Intelligence as a general learning ability
+#### 1.2.2 Intelligence as a *general learning ability*

-- The other view of intelligence is based on the idea that intelligence lies into the ability to acquire new skills through learning.
-This ability could then be applied to a wide range of unseen problems, or even any problem at all.
+The alternative view is based on the idea that intelligence lies in the ability to acquire new skills through learning.
+Such and ability could then apply to a wide range of unseen—or even any— problems.

-- This view of intelligence is aligned with the cognitive sciences idea of the mind as a blank slate, a flexible, adaptable, highly general process that could turn experience into behavior, knowledge and skills.
+This perspective aligns with the cognitive science view of the mind as a blank slate: a flexible, adaptable, highly general process that transforms experience into behavior, knowledge and skills.

-- Although this idea of generality through learning was at the core of AI at the birth of the field, it wasn't until the 80s that it started to be taken seriously with the revolution of deep learning.
+Although this idea of generality through learning was at the core of AI at the birth of the field, it wasn't until the 1980s, with the revolution in deep learning, that it gained serious attention.
-During this peak, was that many researchers started to conceptualize the mind as a "randomly initialized neural network" that starts blank and derives skills from "training data".
-We see the world through the lens of the tools we are most familiar with.
+It was during this peak that many researchers began to conceptualize the mind as a "*randomly initialized neural network*" that starts blank and derives skills from training data.
+As Chollet states, we see the world through the lens of the tools we are most familiar with.

-- Today, it has become obvious that both perspectives, either a collection of special-purpose programs or a general-purpose Tabula Rasa, are incorrect.
+Today, it has become obvious that both perspectives—whether a collection of special-purpose programs or a general-purpose Tabula Rasa—are incorrect.

 ### 1.3 AI evaluation: from measuring skills to measuring broad abilities

-- Not only the definition is concerning, but also the evaluation methods.
-In both of the seen perspectives, there has not been established a single formal way to do skill-based evaluation.
+It’s not only the lack of a clear definition that is concerning, but also the methods of evaluation.
+Neither of the two perspectives discussed so far has established a formal approach for comprehensive evaluation.

 #### 1.3.1 Skill-based, narrow AI evaluation

-- Historically, to evaluate systems we have:
+Historically, system evaluation has included:
-    - Human review: Human judges observe the input-output pairs and score them.
-Howver, this method is expensive, impossible to automate or scale, and is subjective.
+- *Human review*: Human judges observe input-output pairs and score them.
+However, this method is expensive, impossible to automate or scale, and subjective.
-    - White-box analysis: The system is analyzed from the inside, and its useful to evaluate if a it is working as intended.
+- *White-box analysis*: Systems are analyzed internally.
+This approach is useful for verifying if they operate as intended.
-    - Peer confrontation: Two systems compete agains each other to find the best one.
+- *Peer confrontation*: Systems compete against each other to find the best one.
-    - Benchmarking: Having a system produce outputs for which "test sets" have been defined, and desired outputs are known.
+- *Benchmarking*: Systems produce outputs for which *test sets* have been defined, and desired outputs are known.

-- In particular, benchmarks are considered to be the best tools for evaluation given that they are reproducible, fair, scalable, easy to set up (most times), and flexible enough to be applicable to a wide range of possible tasks.
-This is why is the preferred method in the field.
+In particular, **benchmarks** are considered the best tools for evaluation because they are reproducible, fair, scalable, relatively easy to set up, and flexible enough to be applicable to a wide range of tasks.

-- However, benchmarks include a little problem.
-There exists the posibility that the result systems focus on exceling at a particular metric or task, making the solution overly optimized for that task, and not generalizable to others, which would not align with the sort of human intelligence that the field of AI is set to build.
+However, benchmarks carry a hidden pitfall: they might encourage systems to overly optimize for a specific metric or task, limiting generalization to other tasks—thus not aligning with human-like intelligence.

-- As humans, being very good at a specific task is considered to be a prove of intelligence, because it demonstrates the implicit ability we must have had in first place to learn how to do that task.
+For *humans*, excelling at a specific task is considered proof of intelligence because it demonstrates the implicit general ability we must have had in the first place to learn that task.
-Furthermore, it suggests that we could learn to extend this ability to other tasks or domains.
+Furthermore, it suggests we could extend this ability to other tasks or domains.

-- On machines this is not the case.
-Machines being excelent at specific tasks does not prove them to be intelligent.
-And this results in the same paradox as before: "artificial systems can solve super hard problems without being intelligent at all".
+For *machines* this is not the case.
+Machines excelling at specific tasks does not prove they are intelligent.
+And this leads back to the earlier paradox: "Artificial systems can solve complex problems without being intelligent at all".

-- This confusion can arise from the fact that in humans the process of intelligence (the ability to learn many skills) and the artifact produced by this process (the good results on a particular task) are intertwined.
-In other words, for humans being good at one task is enough to prove intelligence, while for machines it is just that: being good at one task.
+This confusion arises because, in humans, the intelligence process (the ability to learn many skills) and the artifact produced by this process (good results on particular tasks) are intertwined.
+In other words, for humans being good at one task is enough proof of intelligence, while for machines it is just that: being good at one task.

 ![just-that](/images/just-that.png#small "Just that")

-- The problem then with the AI field has not been that AI systems have been measured by their performance on specific tasks.
-The problem has been that this results have been considered as a prove of success in a field whose main goal was to develop systems that can show autonomy and dynamiclly need to adapt to changes like humans do.
+The problem then with the AI field has not been that AI systems have been measured by their performance on specific tasks.
+Rather, the issue has been interpreting these results as proof of of success towards developing systems capable of autonomy and dynamic adaptability like humans.

-- We must then correct the way this success is measured.
-And for that we must focus on the particular aspects current problems in the field exhibit: the need of flexibility and robustness.
+We must therefore correct how success is measured, focusing specifically on aspects that current problems in the field exhibit: the need of *flexibility* and *robustness*.
-Moreover, it has become evident that we need to move beyond skill-based evaluation, to a more profound eavaluation of a system's generalization capability.
+Moreover, it has become clear that we need to move beyond skill-based evaluation, to a more profound assessment of systems' generalization capabilities.

 #### 1.3.2 The spectrum of generalization: robustness, flexibility and generality